-Read on to learn the answer to your question, “When are punitive damages recoverable in Indiana?”
+Read on to learn more about what punitive damages are recoverable in Indiana.

 Indiana Code § 34-51-3-4 caps the amount of punitive damages that can be awarded to plaintiffs in a civil action.
 The cap is $50,000 or three times the total compensatory damages award, whichever is greater.

 Pursuant to Indiana Code § 34-51-3-6, a plaintiff who is awarded punitive damages only collects 25 percent of the total award.
 The other 75 percent is allocated to the violent crime victims compensation fund.

 If you only sustained a minor injury and you do not foresee a dispute related to liability or damages, you may be able to forego hiring a lawyer and handle the claims process yourself; however, you should absolutely hire an attorney if:

 Non-economic and punitive damages are often more challenging to prove that economic damages since they are not objectively verifiable.
 An experienced attorney can be able to determine whether your claim for non-economic or punitive damages has merit and if so, will know how to calculate and prove them.
 Your lawyer can also help you avoid mistakes that might lead to a damages dispute, which not only could increase the amount of compensation you ultimately recover but also might prevent unnecessary delays and stressful litigation.